Krillian111/blog/src/markdown/blog/developers-toolbox/02-project-setup.md

 ### `.gitignore`

-Accidently commiting files is a pain for the reviewer and just sloppy.
+Accidentally committing files is a pain for the reviewer and just sloppy.
 Update this when new artifacts are introduced by new libraries.
 This can also be used as an ignorefile for other commands, e.g. formatter.

 ### Formatter